JonathanHolvey/sharepy/README.md

 r = s.getfile("https://example.sharepoint.com/Library/Test%20File.pdf", filename="downloads/file.pdf")
 ```

-## Save and reload your authenticated session
+## Saving an authenticated session

-Properties of the authentication session can be saved to a file using the `save()` method, so the same cookies can be reused multiple times.
-Later, the `load()` function can be used to restore the session:
+Properties of the authentication session can be saved to a file using the `save` method, so the session can be used without having to re-authenticate each time a program is run:

 ```python
 s.save()
 ```

+Later, the `load` function can be used to restore the session:

 ```python
 s = sharepy.load()